nov1n/pixyll/_posts/2017-10-29-hello-stockholm-part2.md

 ## Swedes

 A stereotype about Swedes is their honesty, their willingness to trust strangers, and their obeyance of rules.
 Once you start paying attention, this behavior can be found everywhere.
 The cashier does not count your change, she trusts you not to steal from her.
 Clubs closing at 3 will stop the music at 2.45, and get everyone outside before 3.
 The metro ticket office will give you a student membership without asking for your student card.
 This social trust has many benefits.
 For one there is no need to resort to lawsuits or tit-for-tat style deals to get things done.
 High-quality people join civil service because they believe in the system.
 Citizens pay taxes and obey the rules.
 Government decisions are widely accepted.
 As a result most things work very well in Sweden.
+Below is my room, now decorated with exquisite contemporary ikea furniture.

 ![Room]({{ site.url }}/images/room1200.png)